rcghpge/aoc-proofing-repo/README.md

-# aoc-cheat-sheet
+# aoc-proofing-repo
-**Current:** Advent of Code cheat sheet 2024 - Python
+**Current Focus:** Advent of Code 2024 - Python

-GitHub repository for cheat-sheet scripts for Advent of Code challenges.
+A GitHub repository designed for concept proofing, logic development, and sharing solutions for the annual [Advent of Code](https://adventofcode.com) (AoC) challenges.

+---

+## Repository Overview
+This repository serves as a collaborative and educational resource for tackling AoC puzzles.
+It includes:
+- **Solutions**: Programming implementations of the annual Advent of Code event.
+- **Concept Proofing**: Examples of algorithms and problem-solving techniques.
+- **Learning Resource**: Insights into programming, coding, and problem-solving logic applied to AoC challenges.

-**2024:** - Python
+2024 - Python

-**Disclaimer:** While some of these solutions are my own, others are based on shared ideas or approaches from the Advent of Code (AoC) community.
-I named this repository a "cheat sheet" to reflect its purpose as a resource for learning and collaboration.
-It is intended to help others participating in AoC events with Python or other programming languages, as well as to provide insights into problem-solving logic.
-Feedback is always welcome, so feel free to reach out!
-I plan to update this repository as I continue to participate in future or revisit past AoC events.
-Thank you for making this a shared learning journey!
+---

+## Disclaimer
+This repository features a mix of:
+- Solutions I created independently while solving AoC challenges.
+- Concepts and approaches influenced by and from resources and discussions from the AoC community and online sources.

+The focus of this repository is on developing, testing, and refining problem-solving strategies.
+The intent is to support anyone interested in improving their programming and coding skills as well as for collaboration in the AoC community and larger tech community as a whole.

+Feel free to explore, learn, and contribute!
+Feedback and suggestions are welcome to make this resource more beneficial for everyone.

+---

+## Future Plans
+- Expand solutions for past AoC events in multiple programming languages to expand the scope of AoC as a learning path in programming and coding.
+- Update and refine scripts to incorporate new techniques.
+- Build a comprehensive proofing library for learning and collaboration.

+Thank you for being part of this shared learning journey!